jasonliu0704/biojs-neo4j-dbsedd/README.md

 # rdfschema2neo4j
-Script that extracts the schema from a SPARQL endpoint into a Neo4j store so you can explore with Cypher.
+This is the parser component for biojs-vis-RDFSchema that extracts the schema from a SPARQL endpoint into a Neo4j store so you can explore with Cypher.